Managing instances

 After switching accounts a new user questionnaire or other dialogs can appear.
 Cancel these windows.
 If the IBM Cloud Dashboard is not displayed as seen in the previous image, click the IBM Cloud text at upper left of the IBM Cloud Portal.

-3. Click AIX-VM in the Virtual server workspaces table.
+4. Click AIX-VM (A) in the Virtual server instances table.

 Notice the actions that can be initiated.
 The actions available vary depending on the current state of the instance and the operating system of the instance.